 Naperville, IL, USA

 Who the hell are you?I'm Hemant Mehta (pronounced HEH-mint MEH-tuh).
-During the school year, I'm a National Board Certified high school math teacher and serve as head coach of our school's forensics/Speech team.
+For seven years, I was a National Board Certified high school math teacher and head coach of our school's forensics/Speech team.
+(I recently left that job to pursue a career in writing/creating content online.)
 I graduated from the University of Illinois at Chicago with degrees in Mathematics and Biology and obtained my Masters in Math Education from DePaul University.
 I've worked with the Center For Inquiry and the Secular Coalition for America.
 I've also served as chair of the Secular Student Alliance and currently chair the Foundation Beyond Belief.
 I'm vegetarian.
 My initials are HAM.
 I also have a Wikipedia page.
 My ex-girlfriend once edited it to say I received no love as a zygote.
 I didn't notice for months.
 It has since been changed back.

 Uh-huh.
 But do you BLOG?I do!
 For nearly a decade, I've been writing about atheism at FriendlyAtheist.com, which is now on the Patheos network.
 The site publishes several items every day, hosts a team of excellent contributors, and receives millions of pageviews each month.
-It has been cited in multiple books and media reports and takes up 98% of my waking life when I'm not at work.
+It has been cited in multiple books and media reports and takes up 98% of my waking life.
 Sometimes, I write and eat simultaneously to save time.
 The people at the local Jimmy John's know my name.
 (I tell them it's "Bob."
 It's just easier that way.)

 That's nice.
 Got anything tangible to show for your "activism"?I've written a few books!
 I Sold My Soul on eBay (WaterBrook Press, 2007) documents my journey visiting Christian churches around the country.
 I once went on a TV show to promote it and the host accidentally said it was a bestseller.
 Since anything people say on television is true, that means I've written a bestselling book.
 Suck on that, Malcolm Gladwell.
 The Young Atheist's Survival Guide (Patheos Press, 2012) is all about the struggles young atheists face and how all of us (parents, teachers, friends, etc.) can support them.
 Someone gave it a 1-star review on Amazon because it assumes "God's nonexistence."
 I did not find that review helpful.
 The Friendly Atheist: Thoughts on the Role of Religion in Politics and Media (Hyperink, 2013) is a compilation of several of my blog posts dealing with topics such as politics, LGBT issues, and religion in public schools.
 You may think you can just read these posts for free on my website.
 You may be correct.